JblusItsMe/bedrockApi/README.md

 # BedrockAPI

-The `bedrockapi` Node.js library is a powerful tool for both developers and Minecraft enthusiasts.
+The `bedrock-api` Node.js library is a powerful tool for both developers and Minecraft enthusiasts.
 It provides a simple and efficient way to obtain detailed information about a Minecraft Bedrock Edition server using only its IP address and port.
 With this library, you can access vital server statistics, player data, and more, making it an essential component for any Minecraft server monitoring or management system.

 ### Key Features: